GameOSS/java-utils/README.md

 java-utils
 ======

-A collection helpful Java utilities.
+A collection of helpful Java utilities.